Qirky/Troop/README.md

 	python run-server.py

-If you don't have Python installed and you have downloaded the executable, simply type the name of the executable and press return:
+If you don't have Python installed and you have downloaded the executable, simply type the name of the executable and press return (or double clicking on it):

 	Troop-Windows-0.8.0-server.exe